janus-idp/backstage-plugins/plugins/tekton/README.md

      backstage.io/kubernetes-namespace: <RESOURCE_NS>
    ```

-   The k8s plugin identifies if the provided entity contains k8s resources and from which namespace the plugin receives the resources based on the previous annotations.
+   The Kubernetes plugin identifies if the provided entity contains Kubernetes resources and from which namespace the plugin receives the resources based on the previous annotations.

-6. A custom label selector can also be added which is used by Backstage to find the resources.
+6. You can also add a custom label selector, which Backstage uses to find the resources.
 The label selector takes precedence over the ID annotation.
    `'backstage.io/kubernetes-label-selector': 'app=my-app,component=front-end`
-7. For k8s plugin to get the desired entity's k8s resources, the following label must be added to the resources(if label selector is used then the labels mentioned in that must be present on the resource):
+7. You must add the following label to the resources so that the Kubernetes plugin gets the Kubernetes resources from the requested entity:

    ```yaml
    'backstage.io/kubernetes-id': <BACKSTAGE_ENTITY_NAME>`
    ```

+   ***

+   **NOTE**

+   When using the label selector, the mentioned labels must be present on the resource.

+   ***

 ## Using Tekton plugin